 Do the submissions have to be traditional essays?

 No. We accept poetry, fiction, drama, short stories, and combinations of those genres.
+Some students have chosen to submit entries written as letters and diary entries.
 But essays are acceptable as well.

 How are the entries judged?